shreekar2005/Building_own_OS/OSOS/README.md

-# OOSS
+# OSOS
-This is actual OOSS from scratch ☺️
+This is actual OSOS from scratch ☺️

 Here I am writing 32bit kernel in c++ and kernel loader in x86_64 (not bootloader, I will use grub as bootloader)

-### I am using Ubuntu24.04 to develop OOSS
+### I am using Ubuntu24.04 to develop OSOS
 ## Requirements
 ### 1. Install reqrired tools
 `bash